Persian Gulf Basin: Tectonic evolution

-The Arabian Plate tectonic origin is grouped into six phases which contributed to its current geology:
+The Arabian plate tectonic origin is grouped into six phases which contributed to its current geology:

 Precambrian phase

-The early Precambrian (from 800 to 650 Ma) is a compressional phase where a series of islands-arcs and micro-continent terrane accreted to form the oldest portions of the Arabian Plate (Gondwana).
+The early Precambrian (from 800 to 650 Ma) is a compressional phase where a series of island-arcs and micro-continent terrane accreted to form the oldest portions of the Arabian plate (Gondwana).
 The development of Hormuz saltbasin was a consequence of the last Precambrian orogenic event.

 Ordovician-Silurian glaciations

 An expanding of polar glaciation in Gondwana occurred in the Late Ordovician, and later sea level rose in the Early Silurian was as a result of the deglaciation which led to extensive deposition of organic-rich shale that corresponds to a maximum flooding surface.
 This hot shale is considered the major source of Paleozoic hydrocarbon in Saudi Arabia.

 Carboniferous phase

 During the Late Devonian, the plate was located in a back-arc-setting.
 The initiation of the Hercynian Orogeny led to the uplift of the central Arabian plate and tilted it eastward, which resulted in a basement tectonism and extensive erosion.
-The Arabian Plate underwent many compressional phases during this period.
+The Arabian plate underwent many compressional phases during this period.